-For example, in 2017, the maximum compensation allowed under the Retirement Plan was \$270,000.
-For an executive earning \$300,000 in 2017, the Retirement Plan uses compensation of \$270,000 in the benefit formula, while the Supplemental Plan uses the full \$300,000, producing a higher total benefit value.
+For example, in 2019, the maximum compensation allowed under the Retirement Plan was \$280,000.
+For an executive earning \$300,000 in 2019, the Retirement Plan uses compensation of \$280,000 in the benefit formula, while the Supplemental Plan uses the full \$300,000, producing a higher total benefit value.

 Eligible employees become vested in this Supplemental Plan on the completion of five years of vesting service.
-Benefits paid under the Supplemental Plan are paid beginning no later than 90 days after the date the eligible employee turns 55 or terminates employment, whichever is later and, at the eligible employee's election, in one of the annuity forms available under the Retirement Plan, except benefits with total actuarial present value of \$50,000 or less are paid in a lump sum.
+Benefits paid under the retirement portion of the Supplemental Plan are paid beginning no later than 90 days after the date the eligible employee turns 55 or terminates employment, whichever is later and, at the eligible employee's election, in one of the annuity forms available under the Retirement Plan (other than the Social Security adjustment option), except benefits with total actuarial present value of \$50,000 or less, which are paid in a lump sum.